manuelrujano/ManuelRujano_thesis/demultiplex_assignment.md

 ### 5. How would you configure the pipeline so that MultiQC is run with `--exclude fastp`?
 (This excludes the fastp section from the MultiQC report.)

-You can configure the pipeline to exclude the fastp module from the MultiQC report by using a custom MultiQC configuration file (Incluir referencia de MultiQC docs).
+You can configure the pipeline to exclude the fastp module from the MultiQC report by using a custom MultiQC configuration file (see [MultiQC docs](https://docs.seqera.io/multiqc/reports/customisation#removing-modules-or-sections)).

 I created a file named `multiqc_config.yml` adding the following content: